How to Migrate Your Website to WordPress

 Existing websites can be easily migrated to WP without having to start over.
 Even if the current platform was built on raw HTML and CSS without the benefit of a CMS, the migration process can be planned and executed so that everything stays the same, even the visual layout and navigation elements.
 Here are some recommended steps to follow:

-CSS Issues — when migrating any site to another CMS there can be issues with the site transfer, things don’t always go as smoothly as planned.
+CSS Issues — When migrating any site to another CMS there can be issues with the site transfer, things don’t always go as smoothly as planned.
 CSS often becomes radically warped and results in layouts that aren’t what they used to be.
-One way to avoid that is optimizing your CSS before you migrate your site to avoid extra code.
+One way to avoid that is to optimize your CSS before you migrate your site to avoid extra code.

 It is better to migrate an efficient website than one with error pages or navigation issues.
 Any sections that need special attention should be improved prior to the migration process, for example, checking for link rot, bad redirects, navigation issues, and accurate contact information.

 Simple websites without a lot of content are easier to migrate manually; a high volume of content spread across hundreds of pages would likely benefit from the use of a migration tool that can establish a connection between the original website and the WP target.

 The URL structure is an important consideration in planning; for the sake of SEO, adjusting to the WP URL structure is highly recommended, but redirection is always an option.
 Functionality issues such as web forms, restricted access, third-party services, and e-commerce tools should be taken into account during the planning stage.

 This is by far the easiest step, but you need to make sure your hosting provider is one that specializes in WP sites and offers one-click installation.
 Trust us.
 Your life will be easier.
 A lot of hosting companies offer free migrations as part of their service and it can save you a lot of time and hassle.